Parameterization¶

 The sensor you have been using in this tutorial has one parameter defined in the

-.
-We will parameterize that parameter
+trigger resource under k8s.
+We will parameterize that parameter by

 applying a parameter at the trigger template level.